EldertGrootenboer/Building-Smarter-Solutions-Using-Azure-And-Cognitive-Services/README.md

 ### Train Form Recognizer API

 - To train the Form Recognizer API we use the [Form OCR Testing Tool](https://fott-preview.azurewebsites.net/).
+- Start by uploading all images from [demo-4-departure](./demo/demo-4-departure), except [demo.jpg](./demo/demo-4-departure/demo.jpg), into the departurecamera container.
 - Start by creating a connection.
 Create a Blob service SAS URL in the Storage Account in Azure, and format it as <https://storageAccountName.blob.core.windows.net/departurecamera?sv=2019-12-12&ss=bfqt&srt=sco&sp=rwdlacupx&se=2022-11-16T22:39:52Z&st=2020-11-16T14:39:52Z&spr=https&sig=QU%2F%sjsbnsjbndejbd%2Bj13ElAaTa1F6MWIYH8%3D>.
 Notice that we need to add the name of the departurecamera container.
 - Create a new project using the connection we just created.
 Set the Form Recognizer service URI to <https://your-region.api.cognitive.microsoft.com/>.
 The API key can be found on the Form Recognizer resource in the [Azure portal](https://portal.azure.com).
-- To train the model, start by uploading all images from [demo-4-departure](./demo/demo-4-departure), except [demo.jpg](./demo/demo-4-departure/demo.jpg), into the departurecamera container.
 - Next, add the following labels and select them on each of the images.
   - Ship
   - Reason